Sarhad University Granted Permission To Continue Its Programmes Under Distance Education System - UrduPoint

 Sarhad University Granted Permission To Continue Its Programmes Under Distance Education System

-The sources from HEC told APP on Friday that Sarhad University will continue its different programmes being run at the institutions of Khyber Pakhtunkhwa (KP) and Islamabad Capital Territory (ICT).
+The sources from HEC told APP that Sarhad University would continue its different programmes being run at the institutions of Khyber Pakhtunkhwa (KP) and Islamabad Capital Territory (ICT).

 According to the permission letter issued by the concerned authority to Sarhad University, it has been stated that the varsity would continue its progarmmes under Distance Learning Education System in Arts, Social Sciences, Education, business Administration, and the subjects of Commerce.